napengam/marc21Viewer/README.md

 # Web application to browse through marc21 files

+## Demo

+a demo of the viewer is located on my webspace http://hgsweb.de/marc21Viewer

 ## Installation

 In your web root create a directory named **marc21Viewer**, for instance.